xonq/mycotools/MTDB.md

 ### data assimilation
 #### - JGI
 `mtdb update` will prioritize MycoCosm (JGI) genomes over NCBI by referencing the submitter field in NCBI assembly metadata.
-Each unique Portal is retrieved from the MycoCosm primary table.
+NCBI genomes that lack a strain will be excluded if there is a JGI genome of the same species.
+For JGI downloading, each unique Portal (genome accession) is retrieved from the MycoCosm primary table.

 ##### JGI use restriction
 Use restriction metadata is applied from the associated field in the MycoCosm primary table.
+By default, use-restricted JGI data is excluded and must be specifically requested via `--nonpublished` in `mtdb update`.
 IT IS USER RESPONSIBILITY TO VERIFY THE VALIDITY OF AUTOMATICALLY APPLIED USE-RESTRICTION LABELS.
 Please review [JGI policy on use-restricted data](https://jgi.doe.gov/user-programs/pmo-overview/policies/).